 Three Years Ago: Ham and Cheese Quiche

-- ¾ cup milk
+- 3/4 cup milk

 - 4 tablespoon butter, cut into cubes

-- ¼ cup sugar
+- 3 tablespoons sugar

 - 1 teaspoon salt

-- 4 - 4½ cups flour
+- 4 - 4 1/2 cups all-purpose flour

-- 1 heaping tablespoon yeast
+- 1 tablespoon instant yeast

-- Put the milk/butter and hot water in the bowl of a *stand mixer fitted with a dough hook attachment.
+- Put the milk/butter mixture in the bowl of a *stand mixer fitted with a dough hook attachment.
 Add the sugar and salt.
 Then add 2 cups of the flour and let it mix for 1 minute.
 Add the yeast and with the mixer on low, slowly add the remaining 2 cups of flour.
 You have enough flour when the dough scrapes the side of the bowl clean.
 If needed add up to ½ cup more flour.
 Mix on medium speed for 5 minutes.
 Cover with plastic wrap and let sit for 5 minutes.

 - Preheat the oven to 170 degrees.
 Grease a 9x13 pan with butter or non-stick cooking spray.
 Spray your counter or a cutting board with cooking spray.
 Lay the dough on top of it.
-Take a sharp knife, spray it with cooking spray and cut the dough into 12 equal pieces.
-Roll into balls and place in the pan.
+Take a sharp knife, spray it with cooking spray, and cut the dough into 12 equal pieces.
+Roll into balls and place them in the pan.